RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Published 01/12/2021

-Updated 07/10/2023
+Updated 07/18/2024

 If you’re seeing a receding hairline, some diffuse thinning over the top of the head or a wider part, chances are you’re dealing with male pattern hair loss (also known as androgenetic alopecia), the most common form of hair loss in men.

-But many different types of hair loss can occur, from the stress-related hair loss known as telogen effluvium to traction alopecia, which can be caused by tight hairstyles.
+But many types of hair loss can occur, from the stress-related hair loss known as telogen effluvium to traction alopecia, which can be caused by tight hairstyles.

-Adding to its effects is minoxidil’s function as a vasodilator, and its ability to open up the potassium channels of hair follicles.
-It is believed that by widening the blood vessels and opening up the potassium channels, minoxidil allows more nutrients, blood and oxygen to flow into the hair follicle.
+Adding to its effects is minoxidil’s function as a vasodilator and its ability to open up the potassium channels of hair follicles.
+It is believed that by widening the blood vessels and opening up the potassium channels, minoxidil allows more nutrients, blood, and oxygen to flow into the hair follicle.

-In one 48-week randomized study, 393 men used either a 2% minoxidil solution or 5% minoxidil solution for treatment of androgenetic alopecia.
-The study concluded that the 5% solution was superior and led to a higher hair count than the 2% solution.
+In one 48-week randomized study, 393 men used either a 2% minoxidil solution or a 5% minoxidil solution to treat androgenetic alopecia.
+The study concluded that the 5% solution was superior and led to a higher hair count than the 2% solution, but it also led to more instances of certain side effects — namely, pruritus (scalp itchiness) and local irritation.

 In another study to test how effective minoxidil is for treating hair loss along the hairline (the frontotemporal region) and around the highest point of the scalp toward the back of the head (the vertex), 70 men were given 5% minoxidil or a placebo treatment.

-Twenty-four weeks after using either product twice daily, the patients who used the 5% minoxidil formulations had a significant increase in hair density and width.
+Twenty-four weeks after using either product twice daily, the patients who used 5% minoxidil formulations had a significant increase in hair density and width.

 Will you join thousands of happy customers?